The Broadway Melody: Sequels

 MGM later made three more movies with similar titles: Broadway Melody of 1936, Broadway Melody of 1938, and Broadway Melody of 1940.
 Although not direct sequels in the traditional sense, they all had the same basic premise of a group of people putting on a show (the films also had recurring cast members playing different roles, most notably dancer Eleanor Powell who appeared in all three).

 The original movie was remade in 1940 as Two Girls on Broadway.
 Another Broadway Melody film was planned for 1943 (starring Gene Kelly and Eleanor Powell), but production was cancelled when Kelly was loaned to Columbia for Cover Girl (1944).
 Broadway Rhythm, a 1944 musical by MGM, was originally to have been titled Broadway Melody of 1944.

 Home media

-Warner Bros. released The Broadway Melody on a Region 1 special edition DVD in 2005.
-It is included in the 18-disc Best Picture Oscar Collection, also released by Warner Bros.
+Warner Home Video released The Broadway Melody on a Region 1 special edition DVD in 2005.
+It is included in the 18-disc Best Picture Oscar Collection, also released by Warner Home Video.
 The film was given a Blu-ray release from a 4K restoration by Warner Archive in July 2023.
 After the DVD had been released, a 25- to 30-second establishing shot of New York City, missing from 35mm prints and the DVD release, was discovered in a 16mm print.
-This footage was put back into the film when Warner Brothers restored the film for its 2023 Warner Archive Blu-Ray release.
+This footage was put back into the film when Warner Bros.
+Home Entertainment restored the film for its 2023 Warner Archive Blu-Ray release.
 However, the entire "Wedding of the Painted Doll" sequence remains in black and white on the Blu-ray.